Love's Christmas Journey

 Love's Christmas Journey is a 2011 made-for-television Christian drama film based on a series of books by Janette Oke.
 It aired on Hallmark Channel on November 5, 2011.

 Synopsis

 The story focuses on Ellie King (née Davis) and Aaron Davis, the now adult children of Clark and Marty Davis and half-siblings of Missy Davis.
-Clark and Marty were introduced in Love Comes Softly along with Clark's daughter Missy.
-While the rest of the films, excluding the prequels, follow the lives of Missy and, eventually, her family, this story does not include her and is set at an unspecified point, part way through the series.
+There are 3 parts of story.